sebw/blog.wains.be/content/about.md

 - [2017 (Mkdocs)](https://blog.wains.be/images/nostalgy/2017.png)
 - [2020 (Hugo)](https://blog.wains.be/images/nostalgy/2020.png)

-### Technically

-It currently runs on top of a single node Kubernetes and local storage, with ArgoCD automating deployments and stuff.

-I run many services next to the blog, justifying Kubernetes.

 ### Top Post

 The blog post that has and keeps dragging the most visitors is my article about Tcpdump advanced filters: